We had a nice morning swim in the sea at Punta Povile before getting going.

 In the meantime we got ready for our 6am start in order to be at the lakes for our 7-8am entry time.
 This is the best way to avoid the hundreds of tourists.
 We were in bed by 10 for our early alarm.

-One response to “Driving to Plitvice Lakes”
+3 responses to “Driving to Plitvice Lakes”

 1. Lisa Mobile Avatar